geoserver/geoserver.github.io/_posts/2022-11-18-geoserver-2-22-0-released.md

 This is a stable release of the GeoServer 2.22.x series, made in conjunction with GeoTools 28.0 and GeoWebCache 1.22.0.

-All major new features have been described in the [Release Candidate (RC) Blog post](https://geoserver.org/announcements/2022/10/19/geoserver-2-22-RC-released.html).
+All major new features have been described in the [Release Candidate (RC) Blog post](% post_url geoserver-2-22-RC-released %}).

 Thanks to Martha Nagginda (GeoSolutions) and Andrea Aime (GeoSolutions) for making this release.

+We would like to thank everyone who helped test the [release candidate]({% post_url geoserver-2-22-RC-released %}): Russell Grew, Georg Weickelt, Jukka Rahkonen, David Blasby, Graham Humphries, and everyone too shy to email the public list.
+Also thanks to Alexandre Gacon, Marc Jansen, Sander Schaminee, and everyone who helped work on translations for the new functionality.

 ### Improvements and Fixes

 ## Improvement